An Intro to Rock Climbing Alaska

 The northern Coast Range mountains stretch to Alaska’s panhandle, where granite mixes with volcanic choss amidst the misty rainforests of the region.
 Consider basing yourself in the state’s capital, Juneau, for a few days.
 The majority of climbs here are sport, but there’s still plenty of trad or bouldering.
 You can also explore the Juneau Ice Field for some steep granite spires.
 This is rainforest territory, so do yourself a favor and avail yourself to The Rock Dump, Juneau’s rock gym; you’re likely to have a rainy day or two.

 Farther north up Southeast’s maze of fjords and islands sits Skagway.
 Once the base of frenzied gold seekers hoping to strike it rich, the small town now hosts tourists and outdoor enthusiasts hoping to find the motherlode of crags.
-Not only are there several routes to choose from, but there’s many tour operators who can outfit and guide you.
+Here, you’ll find some good granite trad routes and some fun sport lines, along with several tour operators who can outfit and guide you.

 Interested in learning more?
 Check out the following books to start diving into specific locations and routes:

-• Alaska Rock Climbing Guide by Kelsey Gray
+- Alaska Rock Climbing Guide V.4 by Kelsey Gray

 Alaska: AKA Your Next Adventure